 Skip to Content

-At the heart of our programme is the study and creation of a variety of media forms.
-We consider different aspects of the media and their relationships to the historical, social and cultural contexts.
-If you want to change the world for the better but also want to ensure that you have professional career prospects, this is the major for you.
+At the heart of The Bachelor of Communication (Media Studies) is the study and creation of a variety of media forms.
+Media can include everything from film, social media and television to popular music and smartphone apps.
+We look at different aspects of the media and their relationships to historical, social and cultural contexts.
+If you want to change the world for the better, but also want to ensure that you have professional career prospects, this is the major for you.

 Media studies graduates have pursued careers in wide-ranging fields such as advertising, public relations, radio, film and television, with government agencies and in teaching.